 - CNC machined body that’s extremely durable

-One thing that you will definitely come across when searching for the cheapest Razer laptops is the possibility to buy used.
+One thing that you will definitely come across when searching for a cheap Razer laptop is the possibility to buy used.
 And while many would steer clear of used laptops, there are actually some really nice deals if you take a look around.

 One good option would be to take a look at a marketplace such as eBay.
-Not only can you choose a used Razer laptop for a reasonable price, but you’ll also be protected by the Buyer Protection Program eBay has in place.
+Not only can you find a used cheap Razer laptop for a reasonable price, but you’ll also be protected by the Buyer Protection Program eBay has in place.

 If doing this, it’s a good idea to take a look at the seller’s reputation and judge from that how trustworthy they are.
 Even though you’re looking for the cheapest Razer laptops, this is still a sizable sum of money.

-What should you consider when choosing a Razer laptop?
+What to consider when choosing a Razer laptop

-Whether you’re getting a new model, or a used one, there are a few things that you should keep in mind in order to get the most out of it, and the most for your budget.
+Whether you’re getting a new model, or a used one, there are a few things that you should keep in mind in order to get the most out of the Razer laptop you choose.

 When it comes to the performance, you should be mostly looking at the processor or CPU, and the graphics card or GPU.
 The CPU is the main component and one you can’t change.
 It will greatly dictate how capable your laptop is overall, and it’s also one of the most power-hungry components, so it will have an impact on battery life, too.
 We would suggest at least going for a quad-core processor, in order for it to be powerful, and also futureproof to some extent.